Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Product fomula

-and all the data satisfy the condition in Proposition~\ref{prop:sufficientcondD_K}.
+and all the data satisfy the condition in Theorem~\ref{prop:sufficientcondD_K}.
 We denote the resulting index by $[M_{2,\rho}]$.
 By the direct computation one has the following. \begin{prop} $[M_{2,\rho}]$ is the delta function supported at $\rho\in{\rm Irr}(S^1)$.
 Namely we have

 \end{prop}

 \end{example}

 \begin{example}[Product of cylinders and discs] Let $l,m$ be non-negative integers and $M$ the product of $l$ copies of the cylinder $M_1$ and $m$ copies of the disc $M_2$ in the previous examples; There is the natural induced action of $K:=(S^1)^{l+m}$ on $M$.
 We use the natural identifications and